 This form of condemnation (determining that a structure is no longer habitable) is not a "taking" for public use.
 The government would not be liable to the property owner where it has condemned the property in the interest of public safety, and in any case, the value of a condemnable property is generally \$0.
-Insurance or FEMA or similar relief will be the sole source of recovery.
+Of course, one may contest whether the government exercised reasonable judgment in its decision-making process.
+Otherwise, insurance or FEMA or similar relief will be the sole source of recovery.